omeka/omeka-s-enduser/docs/sites/site_pages.md

 To add media, click the *add attachment*.

 On loading, the drawer will show a list of your items, most recent first.
-You can select form the first page, page through using the forward and back arrows, or search using the search bar.
+You can select from the first page, page through using the forward and back arrows, or search using the search bar.

 ![Select item drawer](../sites/sitesfiles/sitepg_selectitem.png)